kai2nenobu/my-chocolatey-packages/mape/README.md

-﻿# May Authentication Proxy Explode
+﻿# May Authentication Proxies Explode

 This package will download and install [MAPE](https://github.com/ipponshimeji/MAPE).